What Does A Firewall Protect Your Company Against

 The internet is a dangerous place.
-You can search for any topic and find some information, but you also need to be on the lookout for misinformation that could do your business harm.
+All it takes is one shady website to fill your device with viruses and hack it.
 When it comes to protecting your company against hackers and other threats, there are two main things that you need: an antivirus program and a firewall.
 This blog post will talk about what firewalls protect your company against, how they work, and why they are so important!

 A firewall is a program that sits between your computer (or network) and the internet.
 It works to protect you from hackers trying to access sensitive information, such as passwords and financial data.
 Firewalls do this by stopping any suspicious activity coming into your device or going out of it before they have the chance to mess with anything on there.

-If you have multiple computers in your company, there’s a good chance that they are all connected to one another.
+If you have multiple computers in your company, there’s a good chance that they are all connected.
 This is called a network and it gives everyone on the team access to certain files or programs if needed.
 If someone outside of this network tries to hack into any of these devices (including yours), the firewall will work with other security tools to block their access.

 Incoming traffic is analyzed to see if it contains viruses or any other type of malware.
 If so, that data will be blocked before reaching the device’s operating system and potentially causing damage.